chrischandfw/poll-maker/README.md

 ![wireframe](./assets/poll-wireframe.png "wireframe for poll maker app")

 ## HTML Setup
+- 6 buttons
+	-2 buttons for adding increments using event listeners -2 buttons to decrement vote counts
+	- 1 button to submit poll with 3 inputs: Question, option1, and option2.
+	- 1 button to close poll.

+- Current poll section to hold question and 2 options
+- Empty div to hold history of poll.

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?